Amarna Tomb 3: Layout of tomb

 The inner hall leads to the back of the tomb, where the shrine area is located.
 The uppermost segment of the lintel of the shrine's doorway is decorated with a carving of the uraeus.
-The lower portion shows unfinished carvings of a line of Djed-pillars.
+The lower portion shows unfinished carvings of a line of djed-pillars.
 The shrine houses an unfinished and disfigured limestone statue of Ahmose.
 In this statue-niche, the figure of Ahmose is seated, a characteristic pose of Egyptian burial sculpture which symbolises a willingness to receive offerings.
 The empty recesses of the stone statue once consisted of coloured decorative elements carved out of faience.
 A shallow libation bowl is carved in the floor at the foot of the statue, used for religious offerings to the gods.
 The shrine area was closed off by wooden folding doors.
-The side wall of the statue-niche was cut in a perfect square, demonstrating expertise in stone masonry.
+The side wall of the statue-niche was cut in a perfect square, demonstrating expertise in stonemasonry.
 Throughout the tomb, the undecorated walls are mostly covered in Greek graffiti, which was scratched into the plaster.

 Tomb decoration

 Outer wall: Ahmes in prayer

 The outer wall of the tomb depicts two images of Ahmose wearing the traditional dress of an Egyptian noble.
 The scenes and texts have suffered a lot of damage, but early copies show that Ahmose was depicted on both sides of the entrance on the wall thickness.
 He is clothed in a long robe with a decorated sash tied around the waist, laced sandals, a long, straight wig, a tall headdress and a gold necklace.
-Ahmose is pictured in adoration of the cartouche of Aten and adorned with the symbol of the Pharaoh.
+Ahmose is pictured in adoration of the cartouche of the Aten and adorned with the symbol of the Pharaoh.
 In the images, Ahmose holds ritual objects which demonstrate his official role within the palace.
 He holds a fan, an object connected to his duty as “the fan bearer at the right hand of the king’”.
-He is pictured with an Egyptian battle-axe, referring to his position in the military.
+He is pictured with an Egyptian battle axe, referring to his position in the military.
 The fan and an axe are tied together, secured to a strap and carried over his shoulder.
 This scene is accompanied by prayers of Ahmose which pay respect to the god Aten and the royal family.
-Ahmose’s prayers for his own family’s prosperity, in particular for his son Nefer-kheperu-ra, are presented alongside these inscriptions.
+Ahmose's prayers for his own family's prosperity, in particular for his son Nefer-kheperu-ra, are presented alongside these inscriptions.